gatsbyjs/gatsby/docs/docs/static-query.md

 ---
-title: "Querying data in non-page components using StaticQuery"
+title: "Querying data in components using StaticQuery"
 ---

-Gatsby v2 introduces `StaticQuery`, a new API that allows non-page components to retrieve data via GraphQL query.
+Gatsby v2 introduces `StaticQuery`, a new API that allows components to retrieve data via GraphQL query.

+_Note: There is [a known issue with `StaticQuery`](https://github.com/gatsbyjs/gatsby/issues/6350) that only allows it to work with non-page components as seen in the example below.
+Until [#6350](https://github.com/gatsbyjs/gatsby/issues/6350) is resolved, page queries should be performed [as seen in this article](https://next.gatsbyjs.org/docs/build-a-page-with-graphql-query/)._

 ## Basic example

+We'll create a new `Header` component located at `src/components/header.js`:
 ```jsx
 import React from "react"
 import { StaticQuery, graphql } from "gatsby"